-As mentioned above, for 2015, as in previous years, after consultation with Pay Governance and the CEO, the Compensation Committee selected the corporate performance metric of Adjusted GAAP Combined Ratio as the metric for the 2015 annual bonus program.
-Specifically, for 2015, the performance goal was based on how the Company's Adjusted GAAP Combined Ratio for the 2015 calendar year compared to the pre-established Bonus Hurdle of 101.6.
+As mentioned above, after consultation with Pay Governance and the CEO, the Compensation Committee selected the corporate performance metric of Adjusted GAAP Combined Ratio as the metric for the 2016 annual bonus program.
+Specifically, for 2016, the performance goal was based on how the Company's Adjusted GAAP Combined Ratio for the 2016 calendar year compared to the pre-established Bonus Hurdle of 101%.
 The Bonus Hurdle was intended to motivate our executives but also to provide the Compensation Committee with the flexibility to reward our NEOs for solid performance.
-For purposes of the 2015 annual bonus program, Adjusted GAAP Combined Ratio was defined as:
+For purposes of the 2016 annual bonus program, Adjusted GAAP Combined Ratio was defined as: